vivarium-collective/tumor-tcell/README.md

 ### Experiments
-In our Multi-scale agent based model, the T cells can interact with tumor cells in the following ways:
+In this multi-scale agent based model, the T cells can interact with tumor cells in the following ways:
 * T cell receptor (TCR on T cells) and Major histocompatibility complex I receptor (MHCI on tumor cells) for activation of T cells, induction of IFNg and cytotoxic packet secretion, and slowing of T cell migration
 * PD1 receptor (on T cells) and PDL1 receptor (on tumor cells) that can inhibit cell activation and induce apoptosis